Trump's allies trash 'lyin' FBI memoir

 In an interview, Mr Comey likens Mr Trump to a "mob boss".

+According to excerpts of the book obtained by the Washington Post, Mr Comey writes that interactions with Mr Trump gave him "flashbacks to my earlier career as a prosecutor against the Mob.
+The silent circle of assent.
+The boss in complete control.
+The loyalty oaths.
+The us-versus-them worldview.
+The lying about all things, large and small, in service to some code of loyalty that put the organisation above morality and above the truth".

+The result was "the forest fire that is the Trump presidency", he says.

-The sit-down with ABC News will be aired on Sunday, kicking off the book tour.
+An interview with ABC News will be aired on Sunday, kicking off the book tour.

 Preview sales of A Higher Loyalty: Truth, Lies & Leadership have already made the memoir a best-seller on Amazon.

+Mr Comey writes that Mr Trump asked him to have the FBI investigate the allegations - including claims he was once recorded with prostitutes at a Moscow hotel during a 2013 trip - to prove they were untrue because they were painful for his wife, Melania Trump, according to the Washington Post.

+He also notes he never saw the president laugh, which he said was a sign of Mr Trump's "deep insecurity, his inability to be vulnerable or to risk himself by appreciating the humour of others, which, on reflection, is really very sad in a leader, and a little scary in a president".

-In it, Mr Comey writes that White House chief of staff John Kelly said Mr Trump's dismissal of him was "dishonourable", according to the Daily Beast.
+In the book, Mr Comey also writes that White House chief of staff John Kelly said Mr Trump's dismissal of him was "dishonourable", according to the Daily Beast.

 The website lyincomey.com, set up by the Republican National Committee, emphasises how Democrats pilloried the former FBI director's handling of an inquiry into Hillary Clinton's emails.